Skin ResurfacingConveniently located to serve Fairhope and Mobile, Alabama

 Resurfacing lasers can be used to apply controlled injury to the skin, prompting regeneration with either a continuous wave or a pulsed-laser light.
 The deeper resurfacing lasers such as carbon dioxide lasers, CO2 lasers, and our ClarO2 laser, are significant medical procedures that should be undertaken only by highly qualified physicians, such as Dr. Park, Rebowe, and Massinople, who have been trained in the use of resurfacing lasers.
 Blemishes and pigmented spots are removed and wrinkles should be significantly improved.
 More superficial resurfacing lasers such as Erbium can provide some wrinkle removal, sun damage removal, and rejuvenation while being less deep, less recovery, and appropriate for licensed aestheticians to perform.

 IPL, or Intense Pulsed Light, is a broad, noncoherent wavelength also known as phototherapy that can be utilized to treat hyperpigmentation or brown spots, undesired hair, large pores, oily skin, and fine wrinkles.
-Dr. Park offers a Lumenis IPL, one of the standards of IPL.
+Dr. Park and Dr. Rebowe offer a Lumenis IPL, one of the standards of IPL.
 The downtime is essentially zero.